Algorithmology/algorithm-analysis-midterm-examination-starter/README.md

 ## ✨ Quick Task List

+TODO: Add a checkbox mark (i.e., an `x`) to indicate you completed these tasks.

 - [ ] Read the `Introduction` section for a brief overview
 - [ ] Read the `Honor Code` section and then digitally sign your pledge
 - [ ] Keep a running list of your sources in the `Honor Code` section